Skip to content

 Tech support scams often start with a fake Microsoft, Apple, antivirus, internet provider, or security pop-up.
 They can also start with a phone call, fake invoice, renewal notice, refund offer, or search result that leads to a fake support number.

 Do not install remote-access software, share a screen, read a code, or open online banking because of a pop-up, caller, invoice, or refund message.
-If support is needed, contact the device maker, software company, internet provider, a trusted local technician, or a family helper through a known channel.

 Use a second person for relationship and family-emergency pressure